 Each month a different speaker comes to the meeting to share information and expertise, and there’s always a cup of tea on the go at the end of every meeting.
 Beginners are welcome – you don’t even have to have your own bees yet, just come along to find out more, although you will have to join (£25) if you want to keep coming to the meetings.
 And the courses run by the association are excellent – whether you want to start from scratch as a beginner, or you’re ready to take the next steps into intermediate beekeeping.

 We hope to run a Beginners’ Course early this summer – please attend a meeting at Houghall for more information.
-The Intermediate Course is running so if you’ve been keeping bees for a couple of years then contact Ian Laws for further details on firstname.lastname@example.org.
-The information is as follows:
+The Intermediate Course may also be running so if you’ve been keeping bees for a couple of years then contact the association for further details.

 The association has a library of interesting books, available to borrow for members, and members are often willing to help out newer beekeepers who need a bit of mentoring or support, or a hand with equipment.
 We also have a busy and lively apiary which is used for courses, and is open to members at certain times each month to visit and experience beekeeping with other members.